Introduction to the Quantum Circuit: Everything You Need to Know

 Quantum Logic Gates Explained

-Similar to classical logic gates in conventional computers, quantum logic gates are the fundamental components of quantum circuits.
+Much like classical logic gates in conventional computers, quantum logic gates are the fundamental components of quantum circuits.
 They are in charge of doing quantum computations by manipulating qubits in various ways.
-Let's investigate quantum gates' principles without digging too deeply into the complicated mathematics that underlie them.

 Hadamard quantum gate